Accla/accumulo_stored_procedure_design/README.md

 Optimizing parameters such as the readahead threshold and batch size of a Scanner seems challenging.
 There are many other parameters: number of compaction threads, number of scan and write threads, defining split locations, maybe even things like bloom filters or the other myriad parameters Accumulo has.

+####Monitoring Progress
 A nice benefit to using compactions as the exection engine for one-time computation is better *interactive computing* support: that we may stop the computation by canceling the compaction.
 We imagine a user scanning a computation's result table to see what the computation results "look like" as they complete, and also to monitor how many results come in.
 The user will stop a computation if he doesn't like where it is going, or if he has enough results to work with at the next step.

+Another way to monitor progress is to periodically write to an "operation metadata table."
+When a tablet server makes enough progress on a tablet, it writes the row last processed to the special table to "check in."
+If the operation is interrupted for any reason, it could recover its last result from the special table.
+We may store other statistics in this table too, such as writes of number of entries processed to a column with a combiner.
+It's hard to say whether the additional structure is worth it.

 ###Transpose: A Non-Sorted-Order Computation